JCM01/ionic-firebase-authentication/README.md

 My logo is a PNG image with movement up and down using CSS animation ease-in-out.

-The data stores in local Storage as User in Firebase.
+The data stores in local Storage as User in Firebase only verify accounts as Gmail and accounts who register as normal email stays in Authentication including Gmail accounts.

 ![image](https://user-images.githubusercontent.com/57594425/167570596-9f7cf6b5-d559-470d-9bb6-50717a93200a.png)